somesaba/Syma-Control/README.md

 Syma-Control
 ============

-Autonomous Control of Syma Helicopter
+Control of Syma Helicopter with IR LED